 The Italian Grappa from Maremma

 In alphabetical order by location of each Maremma vineyard and winery.

 Ciao!
 I LOVE Maremma.
 After all the years I have lived here it never ceases to surprise me or bring a smile to my face.
 Let me show you around.
-About me

 Don't miss a thing!

 Thank you for your newsletter.
 It was the highlight of my evening.
 So beautiful, so interesting, so inviting.
 I loved every minute of it.
 Your pictures and descriptions of all that Maremma has to offer are exquisite!
 We visited Italy in 2010 but we did not venture into your area.
 But that will change and we are making plans to see Italy again next year and Maremma is on the top of our to do list.
 I am looking forward to your next newsletter with great anticipation.